svbutko/react-native-text-gradient/README.md

 This component is not ready at this moment.

+Current TODO:
+Android:
+- [ ] Add numberOfLines
+- [ ] Fix the gradient's view on order to look like the one on iOS

 Roadmap:
 - [ ] Initial project structure
 - [ ] Define interfaces